Hasan ibn Ali: Desertions

-The Kufan vanguard arrived in Maskin and found Mu'awiya I camped there.
+The Kufan vanguard arrived in Maskin and found Mu'awiya, who was camped there.
 Through a representative, he urged them not to commence hostilities until he concluded his peace talks with Hasan.
 This was likely a false claim.
-The Kufans, however, insulted Mu'awiya I's envoy and sent him back.
-Mu'awiya I then sent the envoy to visit Ubayd Allah privately, telling him that Hasan had requested a truce and then offering Ubayd Allah a million dirhams to switch sides.
-Ubayd Allah accepted and deserted at night to Mu'awiya I, who fulfilled his promise to him.
+The Kufans, however, insulted Mu'awiya's envoy and sent him back.
+Mu'awiya I then sent an envoy to visit Ubayd Allah privately, telling him that Hasan had requested a truce, and then offered him a million dirhams to switch sides.
+Ubayd Allah accepted and deserted at night to Mu'awiya, who fulfilled his promise to him.

 The next morning, Qays ibn Sa'd took charge of Hasan's troops as the second-in-command and denounced Ubayd Allah in a sermon.
-Mu'awiya I now sent a contingent to force surrender but was pushed back twice.
+Mu'awiya now sent a contingent to force surrender, but was pushed back twice.
 He then offered bribes to Qays in a letter, which he refused.
 As the news of the mutiny against Hasan and the attempt at his life arrived, however, both sides abstained from fighting and awaited further developments.
-Veccia Vaglieri writes that the Iraqis were reluctant to fight and a group deserted every day.
-By one account, 8,000 men out of 12,000 followed Ubayd Allah's example and joined Mu'awiya I. When Hasan learned about this, al-Ya'qubi writes that he summoned the Iraqi nobles and reproached them for their unreliability and fickle-mindedness, echoing the speeches of Ali after Siffin.
+Veccia Vaglieri writes that the Iraqis were reluctant to fight and that a group deserted every day.
+By one account, 8,000 men out of 12,000 followed Ubayd Allah's example and joined Mu'awiya.
+When Hasan learned about this, al-Ya'qubi writes that he summoned the Iraqi nobles and reproached them for their unreliability and fickle-mindedness, echoing the speeches of Ali after Siffin.

-Treaty with Mu'awiya I
+Treaty with Mu'awiya

-Mu'awiya I now sent envoys to propose that Hasan abdicate in his favor to spare Muslim blood.
-In return, Mu'awiya I was ready to designate Hasan as his successor, grant him safety, and offer him a large financial settlement.
-Hasan accepted the overture in principle and sent his representative(s) to Mu'awiya I, who sent them back to Hasan with carte blanche, inviting him to dictate whatever he wanted.
-Hasan wrote that he would surrender the Muslim rule to Mu'awiya I if he would comply with the Quran and sunna, his successor would be appointed by a council (shura), the people would remain safe, and Hasan's supporters would receive amnesty.
-His letter was witnessed by two representatives, who carried it to Mu'awiya I. Hasan thus renounced the caliphate in August 661 after a seven-month reign.
+Mu'awiya now sent envoys to propose that Hasan abdicate in his favor to spare Muslim blood.
+In return, Mu'awiya was ready to designate Hasan as his successor, grant him safety, and offer him a large financial settlement.
+Hasan accepted the overture in principle and sent his representative(s) to Mu'awiya, who sent them back to Hasan with carte blanche, inviting him to dictate whatever he wanted.
+Hasan wrote that he would surrender the Muslim rule to Mu'awiya if he would comply with the Quran and sunna, that his successor would be appointed by a council (shura), that the people would remain safe, and that Hasan's supporters would receive amnesty.
+His letter was witnessed by two representatives, who carried it to Mu'awiya.
+Hasan thus renounced the caliphate in August 661 after a seven-month reign.
 This year is considered by a number of the early Muslim sources as "the year of unity" and is generally regarded as the start of Mu'awiya I's caliphate.